-There are some of the common causes and solutions for septic tank smell in your house.
-I hope this information helps you solve your problem and get rid of the odor.
+There are some common causes and solutions for septic tank smell in your house.
+I hope this information helps you solve your problem and eliminate the odor.

 Possible Problem #1: Insufficient Bacteria